Pill Splitting Can Save Money, But Talk to Your Doctor First

 If you are going to split pills regularly, invest in a pill-splitting device.
 They are easy to use and allow you to split pills quite accurately.
 Your pharmacist can show you how to use it.

-Also, if you switch from one brand of medicine to another, you need to make sure that it is still safe to split the pills.
+Also, if you switch from one brand of medication to another, you need to make sure that it is still safe to split the pills.
 Make sure to check the package to make sure that the pill is FDA approved to be split.

 If you and your doctor decide that pill splitting is a good strategy for you, you may be able to save a good portion of the money you are now spending on medication.